imhmede/imhmede.github.io/index.md

 ---

 ## About Me
 I’m a tenure-track Assistant Professor of Computer Science at Eastern New Mexico University, holding M.S. and Ph.D. degrees from New Mexico State University.
-I lead the Software Engineering and Performance Optimization Lab, where we explore data management and replacement techniques for a novel Scratchpad memory design, the application of Agile software methods in education, and investigate teaching methods and assessment techniques aimed at enhancing students’ coding experiences---thereby bridging the gap between theory and practice and preparing students for success in the evolving field of computer science.
+I lead the Software Engineering and Performance Optimization Lab, where we explore data management and replacement techniques for a novel Scratchpad memory design.
+My group and I also investigate the application of Agile methods in education, as well as teaching strategies and assessment techniques aimed at enhancing students’ coding experiences—thereby bridging the gap between---theory and practice and preparing students for success in the evolving field of computer science.

 ---